On Signal Peak Power Constraint of Over-the-Air Federated Learning: Abstract

 \section{Abstract}

-\Ac{FL} has been considered a promising privacy preserving distributed edge learning framework. \Ac{OTA} technique leveraging analog transmission enables the aggregation of local updates directly over-the-air by exploiting the superposition properties of wireless multiple-access channel, thereby drastically reducing the communication bottleneck issues of \ac{FL} compared with digital transmission schemes.
-This work points out that existing \ac{OTA}-\ac{FL} overlooks a key practical constraint, the instantaneous peak-power constraints imposed by the non-linearity of radio-frequency power amplifiers.
-We present and analyze the effect of the classic method to deal with this issue, amplitude clipping combined with filtering.
-We investigate the effect of instantaneous peak-power constraints in \ac{OTA}-\ac{FL} for both single-carrier and multi-carrier \ac{OFDM} systems.
-We highlight the specificity of \ac{OTA}-\ac{FL}: the samples depend on the gradient value distribution, leading to a higher \ac{PAPR} than that observed for uniformly distributed signals.
-Simulation results demonstrate that, in practical settings, the instantaneous transmit power regularly exceeds the power-amplifier limit; however, by applying clipping and filtering, the FL performance can be degraded.
+\Ac{FL} has been considered a promising privacy preserving distributed edge learning framework. \Ac{OTA} leveraging analog transmission enables the aggregation of local updates directly over-the-air by exploiting the superposition properties of wireless multiple-access channels, thereby alleviating the communication bottleneck issues of \ac{FL} compared with digital transmission schemes.
+This work points out that existing \ac{OTA}-\ac{FL} overlooks a key practical constraint, the instantaneous peak-power constraints due to the non-linearity of radio-frequency power amplifiers.
+Operating directly in non-linear region causes in-band and out-of-band distortions.
+We present and analyze the effect of the \pzr{default}{classic} method that limits the signal's peak power and out-of-band distortions, iterative amplitude clipping combined with filtering.
+We investigate the effect of imposing instantaneous peak-power constraints in \ac{OTA}-\ac{FL} for both single-carrier and multi-carrier \ac{OFDM} systems.
+Simulation results demonstrate that, in practical settings, the instantaneous transmit power in AirComp-FL regularly exceeds the power-amplifier linearity limit.
+As the first work of this line of research, it is essential to evaluate if this is an actual problem that has an impact on FL performance.
+We therefore apply the classic method of iterative clipping and filtering, and show that the FL performance degrades more or less depending on the scenarios.
 The degradation becomes pronounced especially in multi-carrier OFDM systems due to the in-band distortions caused by clipping and filtering.

 \acresetall